 Re-use of Public Sector Information Regulations 2015

 The Re-use of Public Sector Information Regulations (RPSI) came into force 1 July 2005, updated 18 July 2015, and sets out guidance for how public sector information can be re-used.
-In Scotland, these regulations apply in conjunction with the Freedom of Information (Scotland) Act 2002, Environmental Information (Scotland) Regulations 2004, and the Data Protection Act 1998.
+In Scotland, these regulations apply in conjunction with the Freedom of Information (Scotland) Act 2002, Environmental Information (Scotland) Regulations 2004, and Data Protection legislation.

 Re-use allows a person to, under certain conditions, use information held by a public sector body, such as a local authority, for a purpose other than the initial purpose for which that information was originally produced.
-This information may have been obtained by Freedom of Information Regulations or Environmental Information Regulations, and any applications for re-use must be made to the council.
-RPSI Regulations aim to promote transparency, consistency and fairness across the council.
+This information may have been obtained by Freedom of Information requests or Environmental Information Regulations, and any applications for re-use must be made to the Council.
+RPSI Regulations aim to promote transparency, consistency and fairness across the Council.

 Guidelines (PDF) (4 pages, 339 KB) have been produced to help promote understanding of the regulations.